• Visit

 The Brix Maritime Hall

 Settle in and watch the ebb and flow of the mighty Columbia River while experiencing a full size fishing troller at work on display inside the Museum’s Brix Maritime Hall.
-From the life-size display of fish found in the Pacific Northwest to the top of the mast of the Sailing Gillnetter, the exhibits towers over 30 feet tall.
+From the life-size display of fish found in the Pacific Northwest to the top of the mast of the Sailing Gillnetter, the exhibit towers over 30 feet tall.
 The centerpiece of the Brix Maritime Hall is the 44-foot U.S. Coast Guard Motor Lifeboat shown in action climbing a 20-foot wave, just at the moment of a daring rescue, at the mouth of the Columbia River.

 Crossing the Bar: